openconfig/gnmi-gateway/README.md

 #### Contributions

-Please make any changes in a separate branch from `release` (e.g. `develop` or your own fork) and make a PR to the `release` branch when your changes are ready.
+Please make any changes in a separate fork and make a PR to the `release` branch when your changes are ready.
 Tags for new release versions will be cut from the `release` branch.

 [1]: https://github.com/openconfig/gnmi